MSLNZ/msl-loadlib/docs/usage/ipc/index.md

 ## Example Server

-Suppose you want to load a 32-bit C library, `my_lib.dll`, from a 64-bit Python interpreter.
-This library is loaded by the `MyServer` class which is running within a 32-bit process. `MyServer` hosts the library at a specified host address and port number.
+Suppose you want to call functions in a 32-bit C library, `my_lib.dll`, from a 64-bit Python interpreter.
+This C library is loaded by the following `MyServer` class, which is running within a 32-bit process. `MyServer` hosts the C library at a specified host address and port number.
 Any class that is a subclass of [Server32][] **must** provide two arguments in its constructor: `host` and `port`.
 Including keyword arguments in the constructor is optional.

 !!! example "my_server.py"